fbpx

 • Exhibit tables are 72"x30" and will be covered with cloth.

-• All table locations have 2 chairs with space to sit behind and a pipe/drape backdrop.
+• All table locations have 2 chairs with space to sit behind.
+Locations in Hall A also have a pipe/drape backdrop.

 • Standard Booths are 10'x10' or 12'x8.5' and will have 2 covered tables and 2 chairs.
 Tables and chairs can be removed during setup if needed.

-• Deluxe Booths are roughly 19'x15' and have the same amenities as standard booths.
+• Deluxe Booths are roughly 15'x15' and have the same amenities as standard booths.

 • Power is provided by a single outlet at floor level, please bring your own power strips and extension cords.